Betsy Saina

-Betsy Saina (born 30 June 1988) is a Kenyan athlete in long distance running.
+Betsy Saina (born 30 June 1988) is a Kenyan-American athlete in long distance running.
+She was born in Kenya and now competes for the United States.

 Early life

 Saina was born in Kenya on 30 June 1988.
 She began running as a teenager in Eldoret, Kenya with hopes to pursue education at Itigo Girls High School.
 Her family had success in distance running, so her sisters mentored her as a youth to prepare her for a national stage of running.
 Her performance at the African juniors national championship caught the attention of scouts and recruiters.
 "Saina grew up in Kenya's middle class – "not poor, or rich," she says – with a father who worked as an elementary-school teacher and mother who operated a small business."

 Iowa State

-In her 5 years at Iowa State University in Ames, Iowa, Saina earned an agriculture and life sciences degree with a focus on nursing.
+In her five years at Iowa State University in Ames, Iowa, Saina earned an agriculture and life sciences degree with a focus on nursing.
 She won the 2012 National Collegiate Athletic Association (NCAA) Cross Country Championship, 5,000 meters at the 2012 NCAA Indoor Championship and 10,000 meters at the 2013 Outdoor NCAA Championship under the guidance of coach Corey Ihmels.